Virginia Tech: 2007 mass shooting

-Innovation Campus and further growth

-After Amazon unveiled its second headquarters in Crystal City, Virginia, Virginia Tech announced plans to build a $1 billion graduate research center adjacent to the facility.
-The Virginia Tech Innovation Campus will be housed at a million-square-foot campus in Alexandria.
-It is expected to educate hundreds of graduate students.
-The Innovation Campus will focus on computer science and software engineering, with specializations in areas including artificial intelligence, cybersecurity and data analytics.
+Further growth

 Due to rapid growth of incoming freshmen classes, the university announced in 2019 that it would offer 1,559 incoming, in-state freshmen financial incentives to skip the 2019–20 school year in Blacksburg.
 Expecting a larger-than-planned class size, the university budgeted $3.3 million for the endeavor.
 Virginia Tech also waived the requirement that freshmen live on campus for the 2019–20 school year, leased an off-campus Holiday Inn, and converted its on-campus hotel to house students.

 Organization and administration

 Virginia Tech is a public university and one of Virginia's two land-grant institutions.
 Its academic programs are administered by nine colleges, the Graduate School, and the Honors College.

+Board of Visitors

+The board of visitors is the university’s primary governing organization responsible for the maintenance of the university, its property, and its students.
+The first board was established in 1872 by Virginia Governor Gilbert C. Walker.
+Since Virginia Tech is a public university, 13 of the board's 14 members are appointed by the Governor of Virginia.
+The fourteenth member, the president of the Virginia Department of Agriculture and Consumer Services, serves ex officio.
+A minimum of 6 board members are required to be alumni of Virginia Tech and a minimum of 10 board members must be Virginia state residents.